zoontek/react-native-permissions/README.md

 check(PERMISSIONS.IOS.LOCATION_ALWAYS)
   .then((result) => {
     switch (result) {
-      case RESULTS.UNAVAILABLE:
-        console.log('This feature is not available (on this device / in this context)');
-        break;
       case RESULTS.DENIED:
         console.log('The permission has not been requested / is denied but requestable');
         break;